|Home > Browse Our Collection > Computers > Commodore > Commodore 16|

 The original design for the computer, was born from a meeting sometime in late 1982, where one of the designers, Bil Herd was given a Timex computer from a filing cabinet (also made by Commodore), and told to come up with something for $49.

 The machine produced was the Commodore 116 (pictured), with its TED chip (Text Editing Device), which contained all the functions of the computer from the graphics and sound, right down to the joystick ports, the computer was slightly larger than a ZX Spectrum, with a similar, but even more awkward rubber keyboard, the machine had no sprite capabilities, being built entirely as a cheap business machine, its case was similar to the later Commodore Plus 4.

 Commodore and in particular Jack Tramiel, did not want to be left out of the potential budget computer market, and the competition therein from Timex and Texas Instruments, and he was also convinced the Japanese were about to flood the market with cheap micros, in reality Timex and Texas soon left the computer scene, and the Japanese invasion did not happen.

-This left the 264 machine with no market, the 50,000 manufactured C116 machines were sent to Europe, mainly Germany, where it was not a great success, mainly due to the price being raised to over one hundred dollars more than intended, and no more were produced, the machine is now a rare collector's item, and quite hard to find in a working condition.
+This left the 264 machine with no market, in mid 1984, the 50,000 manufactured C116 machines were sent to Europe, mainly Germany, where it was not a great success, mainly due to the price being raised to over one hundred dollars more than intended, and no more were produced, the machine is now a rare collector's item, and quite hard to find in a working condition.

 After Jack Tramiel was ousted from the company, Commodore sat on the chipset for a good while, before deciding that an opportunity was there for the aged VIC-20 to be replaced, so the Commodore 16 was conceived, Bil Herd was later to describe the machine as an abomination, and inbred, it shipped in an identical case to the C64 and VIC-20, but was charcoal black with grey keys.